 But last nights defeat will leave a bitter taste in the mouth.
 A week ago Chelsea made it to the League Cup Final.
 They are still involved in the FA Cup, the Europa League and could easily still make the top four in the Premier League come May, so what is the problem?

 If Chelsea oust Sarri where does it leave them?
 Wanting the next best Italian Coach that hasn’t yet managed them?
-Wanting immediate success by throwing a blank chequebook around?
-Them days might be gone for Abramovich who these days keeps his purse closer to his chest.
-Chelsea are no longer a club that can throw around the cash and expect immediate results, the Premier League and football in England in general has become too difficult with too many quality opponents all prepared to do the same thing in order to win.
+Wanting immediate success by throwing a blank chequebook around perhaps?
+Those days might be long gone for Abramovich who these days keeps his purse closer to his chest.
+Chelsea are no longer a club that can ‘simply’ throw around the cash and expect immediate results, the Premier League and football in England in general has become too difficult for that philosophy with too many quality opponents all prepared to do the same thing and more in order to win.
 Chelsea might now need to do something different and think about the bigger picture with more a long term objective, and having faith in a Manager and system that suits the club in time could be a good start to do that.

 Whilst a 4-0 defeat at Bournemouth is not what anyone at Stamford Bridge wants, bigger, better and more famous football clubs have bounced back from much worse than this in the past.
-Now Chelsea their players and their staff must to work together as a football ‘club’ collective, without pointing the blame at one man all of the time when things go wrong.
+Now Chelsea, their players and their staff must to work together as a football ‘club’ collectively, without pointing the blame at one man all of the time when things go wrong.